 Context

 Pick- a-Path will interact with users and files through its editor mode and player mode.
 In the editor mode, a user will be able to create their game by rearranging boxes as situations/scenarios, connecting those boxes by arrows as choices, and Items attached to arrows.
-This will automatically save, in order to continuously save the users progress.
-After a file is made and saved, the user can then open it into player mode directly from editor mode or open the player mode separately to play it.
+The user’s progress will continuously save.
+After a scenario is made, the user can open it in player mode directly from editor mode or open the player mode separately to play it.
 Player mode will also automatically save your progress, so you can stop playing and come back to that point.
 This is also shown in the diagram below.